 Our mission is to open regulatory studies to the turn toward governance and to help create a space where all social sciences will take regulation more seriously, whether political science, regulatory economics, law and society scholarship, anthropology, history, geography, sociology, psychology, business, law, or other disciplines.
 We believe that these disciplines will take regulation more seriously if we can move the boundaries of regulation toward the boundaries of governance.
 This means, we suspect, that advances in regulatory theory will have an exciting integrative potential for the social sciences overall.
 Indeed, we believe that regulatory studies have emerged at the cutting edge of paradigmatic change in the social sciences.

 Whilst our next biennial conference will be hosted by the University of Exeter in June 2020, but has been canceled tude to Covid.
-Our colleagues in the Chinese University of Hong Kong will be hosting "Unpacking the Complexity of Regulatory Governance in a Globalizing World” An International Conference to inaugurate a Global Regulatory Governance Research Network, scheduled for 4-6 July 2019.
+Our colleagues in the Chinese University of Hong Kong hosted "Unpacking the Complexity of Regulatory Governance in a Globalizing World”, an International Conference to inaugurate a Global Regulatory Governance Research Network, from 4th to 6th July 2019.